nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    IP Conflict
       Occurs when two or more devices or components on the same local network claim to have the same IP address, leading to network malfunctions.

-   ISO
+   ISO / ISO files
-      ISO 9660 (also known as ECMA-119) is a file system for optical disc media.
-The file system is an international standard available from the International Organization for Standardization (ISO).
-Since the specification is available for anybody to purchase, implementations have been written for many operating systems (Reference: https://en.wikipedia.org/wiki/ISO_9660)
+      ISO 9660, also known as ECMA-119, is a file system for optical disc media standardized by the International Organization for Standardization (ISO).
+It is an optical disc image containing the content from a CD, DVD, or Blu-ray Disc that can be used to reproduce the content of these media.
+In the context of forensic tools, ISO files are encapsulations of entire file systems used to house specialized forensic tools.
+(Reference: `ISO 9660 on Wikipedia <https://en.wikipedia.org/wiki/ISO_9660>`_)

-   ISO
-      An optical disc image containing the content from a CD, DVD, or Blu-ray Disc.

-   ISO
-      An optical disc image that can be used to reproduce the content of a CD or DVD.

-   ISO files
-      Encapsulations of entire file systems used to house specialized forensic tools.

    ISO Management
       The handling of ISO files, which are typically used for optical disk images.